 Carpal Tunnel Syndrome

-Composed of a semicircle of wrist bones being bound by a ligament, the carpal tunnel is a small space filled with nine tendons, the median nerve and smooth tissue to allow for the tendons to glide through.
-Carpal tunnel syndrome occurs when the median nerve becomes pinched and compressed due to inflammation of the tissue lining the tendons, fluid retention or the presence of a ganglion cyst.
-The long-standing pressure on the median nerve reduces blood supply, causing some of the nerve fibres to degenerate and cutting out the sensation to the hand and fingers.
+Carpal tunnel syndrome is a common condition that results in numbness, tingling and pain in the hand and forearm.
+It occurs when one of the major nerves to the hand—the median nerve—is squeezed or compressed as it travels through the wrist, due to inflammation of the synovial sheath, fluid retention, or the presence of a ganglion cyst.
+The pressure on the median nerve reduces blood supply, causing some of the nerve fibres to degenerate and cutting out the sensation to the hand and fingers.

 Causes